How to Use Shopify POS in 10 Easy Steps

-Once you choose a Shopify plan, you will have the option to upgrade your POS to the Pro plan, which runs $89/month.
-The different POS plans are:
+Once you choose a Shopify plan, you will also have the option to upgrade your POS to the Pro plan, which costs $89/month.
+The POS plans are:

 - Shopify POS Lite (included): This tier is offered in all Shopify ecommerce plans and provides all the basic features—including accepting payments, running transactions, inventory tracking, omnichannel selling, staff management, reporting, and customer management.

-Once you have signed up for your Shopify plan and decided whether to upgrade your POS option, you will then need to download the Shopify POS app.
+Once you have signed up for your Shopify plan and decided whether to upgrade your POS option, you must download the Shopify POS app.
 While Shopify POS’s back-office and management features are all desktop-based, the selling interface is only on an app.
-This is great because it allows for sales on the go and gives you tons of mobility; however, it does mean you will need to invest in a tablet to conduct sales in your store.
+This is great because it allows for sales on the go and gives you tons of mobility; however, it does mean you will want to invest in a tablet to conduct sales in your store.

 Step 2: Choose Your Hardware

-Once you have successfully signed up for your Shopify account, choose hardware on which you can run it.
-As we discussed, Shopify POS is an app compatible with iOS devices, so you will need to supply your own tablet and pair it with a scanner and card reader.
+Once you have successfully signed up for your Shopify account, you will need to get hardware to host your POS.
+Shopify POS is an app compatible with iOS and Android devices, so you will need to supply your own tablet and pair it with a scanner (or your device camera) and a card reader (or just tap to pay on iPhone!).

 ---|---|---|---|

-Now that you are signed up for your account and have a device to run it on, it’s time to start setting up your Shopify POS account from the inside.
-Log in on any web browser, and from there, you can configure all of your overhead settings, view reports, and handle your inventory.
+Now that you are signed up for your Shopify account and have your hardware, it’s time to start setting up your Shopify POS account from the inside.
+You can log in to your account on any web browser via Shopify.com and configure your overhead settings, view reports, and handle your inventory.

-Our video below walks you through the Shopify POS Dashboard setup.
+Our video below walks you through the Shopify POS Dashboard and how you can configure your account.
+Or, continue reading for step-by-step account setup and management instructions.

 Step 4: Set Up Your Sales Channels & Locations